blckbx/lnd_postgres/README.md

 ## 📄 Prelude and Objective ##
-A short guide on how to setup and configure a **_new_** lightning node using LND implementation with recently released PostgreSQL support as database backend.
+A short guide on how to setup and configure a **_new_** lightning node using LND with recently released PostgreSQL support as database backend.
 A brief write-up was released by Lightning Labs here: [postgres.md](https://github.com/lightningnetwork/lnd/blob/master/docs/postgres.md)

 ## 📜 Table of Content ##